All Types of Mattresses Explained

 3. Innerspring Mattresses

 An innerspring mattress is a traditional type of mattress that has been on the market for years.
-It is made from interconnected coils, giving firmer support to the user.
+It is made from interconnected coils, giving the user firmer support to the user.
 The coils are covered with different layers of foam or padding to provide comfort, coming in three primary layers: the comfort layer, the core, and the mattress foundation.

 Types of Innerspring Mattresses